Etoricoxib (pronounced ee-TOR-ee-cox-ib)

 Take ARCOXIA only when prescribed by your doctor.

-For osteoarthritis, the recommended dose is 30 mg once a day, increase to a maximum of 60 mg once a day if needed.
+For osteoarthritis, the recommended dose is 30 mg once a day, increased to a maximum of 60 mg once a day if needed.

 For the relief of gout attacks, the recommended dose is 120 mg taken once a day, which should only be used during the painful